SalamaAlmheiri/introToIM/finalProject/journal.md

 ### July 5:
 - Today I fixed the problem so that the character stops at the walls.
 But now when the character touches a wall, it gets stuck and doesnt move again.
-So I will be working of fixing that problem.
+So I will be working on fixing that problem.
+- I have also connected the LCD screen to my arduino and added it to my arduino code.
+I am going to make it display the game title and then display success once the game is won.
+- I have also conected a green LED which should also light up when the game is won.

 Here is a video of what it looks like so far (it also shows how it gets stuck) [video](https://github.com/SalamaAlmheiri/introToIM/blob/main/finalProject/Maze%20game-%20Salama.mov)